women's sleepwear

 Best (less expensive) cooling pajamas

 Strategist writer Dominique Pariso — another self-professed sweaty sleeper — suggested this set from Lake as a more affordable alternative to Cozy Earth’s.
 (Corsillo is another on-the-record fan of Lake’s pajamas.)
-The brand sent her this shorts set for review, and she found that the lightweight pima cotton was not only “so, so soft” but kept her cool through the night.
+She found that the lightweight pima cotton was not only “so, so soft” but kept her cool through the night.
 Pariso confirms that, per the washing instructions, the set shrinks slightly the first time you put it through a washer (and you should definitely air-dry it).
-“It was fine and to be expected for pima cotton,” she assures, but if you prefer a very loose fit or are between sizes, you may want to size up.
+“It was fine and to be expected for Pima cotton,” she assures, but if you prefer a very loose fit or are between sizes, you may want to size up.

 Best maternity pajamas

-When Strategist writer Lauren Ro was pregnant with her second child, that maker of her favorite nursing-pumping bra, Larken, mailed her a set of its signature pajamas.
+While pregnant with her second child, Strategist writer Lauren Ro got a chance to test out a pair of pajamas from Larken (the maker of her favorite nursing bra).
 Although she didn’t try them out until after the baby was born, she “still wears them nearly a year later” and likes them even more than the Eberjey Giseles that top this list.
 Ro says she always felt like she was “swimming” in the Eberjeys, and the ones from Larken have a closer-to-the-body silhouette that she prefers — while still having enough drape to feel comfortable in, she adds.
 “These are the only pajamas I want to wear now, and I recommend them to everyone, whether they’re expecting or not,” Ro says.
-With that said, they do have pregnancy-specific features like a no-digging waistband for growing bumps and a button-front that pairs with the brand’s aforementioned bra.
+Still, they are designed with pregnancy-friendly features, including a no-digging waistband for growing bumps and a button-front for pumping.

 Some more women’s pajamas we’ve written about